 Formatter

-to add some formatting before and
+So although we’ve used prefix and suffix to add some formatting before and

-in the previous examples, we can also use the formatter
+after the values in the previous examples, we can also use the formatter function to format the

 values in any way we like.

-The formatter function is passed the value
+The formatter function is passed the value, index and percent of the pip/handle

 to allow us to modify the display.